sx107/eta9640-tiny-power/README.md

 - Selectable charge current (0.2A, 0.5A, 1A or Adjustable via 0603 resistor)
 - Output enable pin
 - Low-power support: ETA9640 always outputs 5V unless the EN pin is pulled low, no minimum load required
-- Gas gauge LED, that blinks and shows the remaining battery charge when the board is charging or when it is outputting any power.
+- Gas gauge LED, that blinks and shows the remaining battery charge when the board is charging or when it is outputting any power (more than about 30uA).
 This 0603 LED may be desoldered for low-power applications
 - Output power not interrupted when charging starts: this board works almost as an uninterraptable power supply (UPS)

 ## Main characteristics